learn-co-curriculum/binary-and-hexadecimal/README.md

 `   8    D    F    5`

 I think about this using decimal as an intermediate step.
+Let's tranlate the second nibble of information, `1101`, to `D`.

 `1101` is `8 + 4 + 0 + 1 = 13`, and 13 is D in hex because `A = 10`, `B
 = 11`, `C = 12`, and `D = 13`.